ayahmed9/03_stata_scripting/README.md

-# stata_scripting
+# Stata Script
-Repo contains the Stata scripts to run my MissForest stand-in + RandomForest in Python.
+Repo contains the Stata scripts to run and automate a modern MissForest (outdated) replacement + the full functionality of RandomForest in Python.